komikku-app/komikku-extensions/CONTRIBUTING.md

 Then the class name and the `name` attribute value can be changed.
 Also don't forget to update the extension name and class name in the individual Gradle file if it is not a multisrc extension.

+> [!IMPORTANT]
-**Important:** the package name **needs** to be the same (even if it has the old name), otherwise users will not receive the extension update when it gets published in the repository.
+> The package name **needs** to be the same (even if it has the old name), otherwise users will not receive the extension update when it gets published in the repository.
 If you're changing the name of a multisrc source, you can manually set it in the generator class of the theme by using `pkgName = "oldpackagename"`.

 The `id` also needs to be explicity set to the old value if you're changing the `lang` attribute.

+> [!NOTE]
+> If the source has also changed their theme you can instead just change
+> the `name` field in the source class and in the Gradle file.
+By doing so
+> a new `id` will be generated and users will be forced to migrate.

 ## Multi-source themes
 The `multisrc` module houses source code for generating extensions for cases where multiple source sites use the same site generator tool(usually a CMS) for bootsraping their website and this makes them similar enough to prompt code reuse through inheritance/composition; which from now on we will use the general **theme** term to refer to.